ledes/ruby_collection/README.md

 Use the formulas provided at [WolframAlpha](https://www.wolframalpha.com/input/?i=square) as a guide.

-### Rock, paper and scissors

-Write a program where the user can play a game of **Rock, Paper, Scissors** against the computer.

 ### Leaderboard
 The NFL has tasked you with building a program that tracks game results as the season progresses.
 In this assignment, you will build a Ruby application that prints a leaderboard when your code runs.
 (For the non-sports fans, a leaderboard is a scoreboard that shows the name, number of wins, and number of losses for each team in the league.)
 First, define a `Team` class with the following attributes: